About Your TherapistsCommunication... we're enriched!

 Alison is your warm, wonderful and organised receptionist and office manager at SPT.
 She has stickers and surprises in the top drawer for the little ones, and ready smiles and conversation for everyone.
 It is likely that Alison will be the voice on the phone when you call and the first person you’ll meet when you come in.

-Leeanne is the wonderful, newest member of the reception team.
-She is also a part-timer and if you call in the middle of the day it is likely to be her voice that you will hear.
+Leeanne is your wonderful part-time but fully-present member of the reception team.
+If you call on Monday, Wednesday, Friday, it is likely to be her voice that you will hear.
 It’s guaranteed that you’ll be greeted with an abundance of smiles and a generous spirit.